elsom25/fb-messenger/README.md

 * Twitter Bootstrap
 * OmniAuth with strategies for Twitter & GitHub

 Starter App is deployable on Heroku.
+Here is a live demo: http://frozen-savannah-6000.herokuapp.com

 This is basically a combination of https://github.com/diowa/ruby2-rails4-bootstrap-heroku and https://github.com/codecase/omniauth-rails